 In 1988, plans are announced for Summerlin Las Vegas, a master-planned community named for the paternal grandmother of Howard Hughes – Jean Amelia Summerlin.

 The unofficial theme for Summerlin living is “Active Lifestyle” and parks play a significant role.
-Every neighborhood is required to have its own pocket park and every village has at least one major community park.
-Summerlin Las Vegas Real Estate has more than 150 parks, some with community pools, tennis, basketball, volleyball and bocce ball courts as well as softball, t-ball, and football fields.
-Summerlin residents also love the 150-mile- plus trail system and proximity to the entrance of Red Rock Canyon which lies just a mile west of Summerlin Real Estate.
+Every neighborhood is required to have its own pocket park, and every village has at least one major community park.
+Summerlin Las Vegas Real Estate has more than 150 parks, some with community pools, tennis, basketball, volleyball and bocce ball courts, as well as softball, t-ball, and football fields.
+Summerlin residents also love the 150+ mile trail system, and its proximity to the entrance of Red Rock Canyon, which lies just a mile west of Summerlin Real Estate.

 LasVegasRealEstate.com receives more inquiries on Summerlin than any other community in the Las Vegas valley.

 For more information on Summerlin or homes for sale in Summerlin, please contact our Preferred Partner: Residential Realtor.